Deducteam/Construkti/_build/default/README.md

 [Dedukti](https://github.com/Deducteam/Dedukti) is a proof language based on the λΠ-calculus modulo theory, that is λ-calculus with dependent types and user-defined rewrite rules.

 Kuroda's translation adds double negations in front of each formulas and after each universal quanftifiers.
-A formula admits a classical proofs if and only if its Kuroda's translation admits an intuitionistic proof.
+A formula admits a classical proofs if and only if the translated formula admits an intuitionistic proof.

 This tool applies Kuroda's translation to Dedukti proofs written using natural deduction.
 It takes as input classical proofs, and returns the intuitionistic proofs of the translated theorems.